Clarmy/mplfonts/README.md

 # mplfonts
-Fonts manager for matplotlib

-This is a python package and command line tool to manage your matplotlib fonts.
-You can easily resolve the "tofu" problem when plotting with CJK(Chinese, Japanese, Korean) languages.
+The Matplotlib font manager is a Python package and command-line tool that allows you to manage your Matplotlib fonts.
+It provides an easy solution to the "tofu" problem that arises when plotting with CJK (Chinese, Japanese, Korean) languages.

 ## Installation
-You can install mplfonts with `pip`
+You can use `pip` to install mplfonts.
 ```bash
 $ pip install mplfonts
 ```

 ## Quickstart
-You can just run one command to solve the "tofu" problem:
+You can easily solve the "tofu" problem with a single command:
 ```bash
 $ mplfonts init
 ```
-After that, try to use matplotlib to plot an image with CJK text, it should be normal.
+After that, try using Matplotlib to plot an image with CJK text; it should display normally.

 Now you can enjoy it.

 ## Usage
-This package's aim is not only to solve "tofu" problem, but also to manage matplotlib fonts.
-When you installed mplfonts, there are some open-source CJK fonts already included, they are:
+This package not only solves the "tofu" problem, but also provides a convenient way to manage Matplotlib fonts.
+When you install mplfonts, it comes with several open-source CJK fonts, including:
 * Noto Sans Mono CJK SC
 * Noto Serif CJK SC
 * Noto Sans CJK SC
 * Source Han Serif SC
 * Source Han Mono SC

-If you have finished the `init`, You can shift fonts in you script like:
+Once you have finished the initialization step, you can use the following code in your script to switch fonts:

 ```python
 from mplfonts import use_font